Madelene/100-days-of-code/log.md

 - Trying to implement pagination.
 Understand the basic concept.
 Difficult to implement with this 3rd party API, as the params for each endpoint are not consistent
+- Read through the PEP8 StyleGuide for Python
+- Learned what the word "frobnicate" means: The word “frobnicate” in IT is a kind of techie slang that describes tweaking or fiddling with physical parts of a technology.
+Frobnicate has been regularly abbreviated as “frob” or related to a piece of hardware architecture called a “frobnitz.”
+- Learned that if a line is too long in the code, it may be better to assign a variable and pop that variable in that longer line

 **Thoughts:**
 - Learned that it's ok to work through getting stuck.
 And also to ask if a piece of knowledge is missing!
+- I found this interesting: Python 3 disallows mixing the use of tabs and spaces for indentation
+- Learned from the PEP8 styleguide that CamelCase can also be called "StudlyCaps"